Werner Klemperer: Later career

 In 1993, Klemperer reprised the role of Klink in an episode of The Simpsons as Homer's guardian angel and spirit guide in the episode "The Last Temptation of Homer".
 According to the episode's DVD commentary, when Klemperer appeared, he had to be given a quick reminder of how to play Colonel Klink.
 He declined other offers to reprise the character, including one from talk-show host Conan O'Brien.

+Klemperer made his final appearance on Broadway in 1995 in the Circle in the Square production of Anton Chekhov's Uncle Vanya, in which he played Professor Serebryakov.

 Klemperer appeared in several episodes of the news/talk show Politically Incorrect.

 For many years, Klemperer was an elected member of the council of Actors' Equity Association, and was a vice president of the union at the time of his death.

 Personal life

-During World War II, Klemperer was stationed in Pearl Harbor where he acted opposite Kathryn Handloss.
-They became engaged.
-Since they were always being interviewed in the media they had a "secret code" to use in the media to let each other know they were looking for each other "should the events of the war separate" them.
-They were, in fact, separated when Klemperer was sent on a South Pacific tour.
-In 1989 he came through San Francisco with a Shakespearean acting troupe.
-The San Francisco Chronicle did a full page interview of Klemperer.
-Ms. Handloss stated that Werner was using their "secret code."

-Klemperer was the father of two children, Mark (born 1959) and Erika (born 1963), with his first wife, Susan Dempsay.
-On the set of Hogan's Heroes, he met his second wife, actress Louise Troy, who was making a guest appearance.
+Klemperer was the father of two children, Mark (born 1959) and Erika (born 1963), with his second wife, Susan Dempsay.
+On the set of Hogan's Heroes he met his third wife, actress Louise Troy, who was making a guest appearance.
 They married in 1969, and divorced in 1975.

-In 1997, Klemperer married his third wife, television actress Kim Hamilton, after dating her for 21 years.
+In 1997, Klemperer married his fourth wife, television actress Kim Hamilton, after dating her for 21 years.
 They remained married until Klemperer's death.
-Hamilton died 13 years later at age 81 on September 16, 2013.